Mark Caruthers holds a Bachelor's degree in Geography and History from the University of Arkansas (Fayetteville).

 During Ho's fruitless talks with the French, he had become his unofficial head of state.
 During the early 1950s, Giap pursued his four-step theory of war against the French troops in Vietnam.

-His theory consisted of maneuver, large movement, positioning, and lastly victory.
+His theory consisted of maneuver, large movement, positioning, and victory.
 In 1953, Giap launched his second stage theory of war by marching his army through the impenetrable jungle across Laos, to the royal capital of Luong Prabang, soon afterward he installed a puppet government loyal to Ho Chi Minh, creating the Government of the Free Laotian, the Pathet Lao.

 A Ring of Death